PostHog/posthog.com/contents/blog/new-pricing.md

   classes="rounded"
 />

 The table below is a side-by-side comparison of our new base event pricing, and pricing for events with person profiles enabled.
+The math is:

-Base events and person profiles combined cost the same as our previous per event pricing.
+`New base events + person profiles = Our previous per event pricing`

 | **Monthly events** | **New base event price** | **Base events + person profiles** | **Percentage diff.** |
 |--------------------|--------------------------|-----------------------------------|----------------|